ona-li-toki-e-jan-Epiphany-tawa-mi/netcatchat/README.md

 netcatchat CAN be used with a proxy though, so you can achieve encryption through the use of Tor or other anonymizing networks.
-Or, you could perhaps use stunnel to make an SSL tunnel to use.
+Or, you could perhaps use stunnel or something similar to make an SSL tunnel to use.

 There is the possiblity for someone to make their own script to connect to the server_port and not reconnect on a client port, or connect directly to a client